 - Mindfully harvest small fir, cedar, or pine branches and create your own wreath and indoor decorations.
 Take just what you need.

 - Heading out to shop?
 Bring reusable bags instead of taking the shop's bags.
 Say no to the free samples while you're at it.

 - Use recycled paper bags and kraft paper to wrap your gifts.

 - Host a white elephant party.
 Everyone goes home with less gifts and usually the gifts are more practical because they need to benefit anyone who receives them.
-Think: knife sets, metal reusable straws, wooden cutting boards, etc.
+Think: knife sets, metal reusable straws, wooden cutting boards, reusable bags, etc.

 - Think zero waste or low waste gifts: reusable water bottle and coffee mugs, compost bins, stainless or glass storage containers, CSA subscriptions, cloth produce bags.

 What are some ways that you lower your waste footprint?
-Leave a comment below!

 At Lagom Body Co., all our products are housed in glass jars and bottles.
 Yes, it costs more than plastic.
 Yes, it costs more to ship.
 Yes, glass is extremely heavy.